-- 19. In its Motion to Proceed and in information provided to the Department after its filing, A&B asserted that it has been forced to abandon certain wells, that certain wells will not yield additional water, and that certain wells have been drilled to replace existing wells that could not provide adequate water.
-January 2008 Final Order at 27-28. - 20.
+- 22. In its Motion to Proceed and in information provided to the Department after its filing, A&B asserted that it has been forced to abandon certain wells, that certain wells will not yield additional water, and that certain wells have been drilled to replace existing wells that could not provide adequate water.
+January 2008 Final Order at 27-28. - 23.
 With the exception of one well in Township 8 South, Range 25 East, which was replaced because of a crooked borehole, Tr.
 Vol. IX, p.
 1759, every problem well identified by A&B is located in the geologic transition zone described above.
-Exhibit 215A.
-Wells located in Townships 9 and 10 South, Range 22 East, have been documented as problematic since they were originally drilled by the USBR.
+Exhibit 215A.4 Wells located in Townships 9 and 10 South, Range 22 East, have been documented as problematic since they were originally drilled by the USBR.
 Exs.
-152P, 152Q, 152II, 152TT, and 152BBB.
-Wells that have been drilled, but not used by A&B, are also located in the geologic transition zone.
-The problems associated with these wells derive from the inherent hydrogeologic environment.
+152P, 152Q, 152BB, 152II, 152 QQ, 152TT, and 152BBB (USBR letters documenting well problems from the late 1950s to early 1960s).5 Wells that have been drilled, but not used by A&B, are also located in the geologic transition zone.6 The problems associated with these wells derive from the inherent hydrogeologic environment.
 Recommended Order at 34.
 "Basically, everything that you want a well to do, is more difficult in the southwest area."
 Tr.
-Vol. IX, pp. 1756-1757. - 21.
+Vol. IX, pp. 1756-1757. - 24.
 On lands located in the geologic transition zone, A&B has converted approximately 1,447 acres from ground water to surface water.
 January 2008 Final Order at 9.
 As early as 1960, the USBR discussed the need to import surface water to those lands because of poorly performing wells.
 Recommended Order at 15; Ex.
 152QQ; Tr.
 Vol. IX, pp. 1765-1767.
 The project was not completed until 1963.
-Memorandum Decision at 5. - 22.
-The A&B project was developed at a time when ground water levels were at or near their peak.
-Recommended Order at 9; Memorandum Decision at 5.
-Because of reduced incidental recharge, a sustained period of drought, and ground water pumping, aquifer levels have declined since A&B appropriated its right.
-Recommended Order at 9; January 2008 Final Order at 4.
-Because of the Department's 1992 moratorium for permits, the best evidence at the time of the hearing was that the depletive effect of ground water pumping is within 5 percent of being fully realized.
-Recommended Order at 39.
+Memorandum Decision at 5.